WinsFnG/Student-Housing/README.md

 Here i will be adding editing and fixing all things that are connected to users, authentication methods and back end in general.
-Almost every line of code I've added as a feature has a comment so you know to get from here.
+Almost every line of code I've added as a feature has a comment so you know what to get from here.